Dealer

 werkhaus küchen | iStock.com/vicnt | iStock.com/piranka | Jennifer Paro

-Find out more about designing a shabby chic kitchen - a variant of the vintage style that impresses with light colours, natural materials and loving details.
-Visible signs of wear, pastel colours and handcrafted surfaces are typical.
-The style combines rustic charm with elegant lightness and creates a cosy, feminine atmosphere.
+Learn more about designing a shabby chic kitchen—a variation of the vintage style that captivates with its light colors, natural materials, and charming details.
+Typical features include visible signs of wear, pastel tones, and surfaces with a handcrafted look.
+The style combines rustic charm with elegant simplicity, creating a cozy, feminine atmosphere.

-What is so special about the shabby chic style in the kitchen?
+What makes the shabby chic style so special in the kitchen?

-The shabby chic kitchen tells stories: Furniture and materials may show traces of time and appear deliberately imperfect.
-The mix of old and new, patinated wood, chalk colours and delicate textiles is typical.
-In contrast to the more rustic country house kitchen, the shabby chic look is more romantic and lighter.
+The shabby chic kitchen tells stories: Furniture and materials may show signs of age and appear intentionally imperfect.
+A typical feature is the blend of old and new, featuring weathered wood, chalk-colored paint, and delicate textiles.
+Unlike the more rustic country-style kitchen, the shabby-chic look is more romantic and airy.

 Characteristic features: